 Transfer dough to an oiled bowl, cover with plastic wrap and let rise in a warm place until doubled in volume, about 1 1/2 hours.

-Butter a rimmed 15 by 10-inch jelly roll pan then line with parchment paper (a 13 by 9-inch baking dish works as well I just like the result of the slightly bigger pan better).
+Butter a rimmed 15 by 10-inch jelly roll pan (not a standard size cookie sheet!) then line with parchment paper***.
 Butter parchment paper and set aside.

 Punch dough down.
 Dust a working surface lightly with flour and turn dough out onto surface.
 Sprinkle top of dough with a little flour then roll dough out into an 20 by 18-inch rectangle.